A prescription for projectors to compute helicity amplitudes in D dimensions: Conclusions

 \section{Conclusions}

-Helicity amplitudes encode the full dependence of scattering processes on the polarizations of the external particles with spin and these amplitudes enrich the phenomenology of high energy physics.
-Different methods for computing dimensionally regularized helicity amplitudes exist, depending on the particular regularization scheme used.
-For the computation of helicity loop amplitudes with a scheme such as HV, the projection method based on Lorentz covariant tensor decomposition is a widely used choice.
-Despite being very generic and versatile, there are a few delicate aspects of the Lorentz tensor decomposition, as discussed in section~\ref{SEC:projectionmethod:comments}, which makes the D-dimensional projection sometimes cumbersome to be carried out for certain multiple-parton multiple-scale scatterings.~\\

-The aim of this article was to formulate an alternative prescription to obtain polarized dimensionally regularized amplitudes, providing a recipe for constructing simple and general polarized amplitude projectors in D dimensions, which circumvents the conventional Lorentz tensor decomposition and difficulties associated with it.
-The polarization projectors devised in section~\ref{SEC:Prescription} are based on the momentum basis representations of external state vectors, and all their open Lorentz indices are taken to be D-dimensional.
+The aim of this article was to formulate a prescription for obtaining polarized dimensionally regularized amplitudes and to provide a recipe for constructing simple and general polarized amplitude projectors in D dimensions, which circumvents the conventional Lorentz tensor decomposition, and difficulties associated with it, in a manifestly CDR-compatible way.
+The polarization projectors devised in this article are based on the momentum basis representations of external state vectors, and all their open Lorentz indices are taken to be D-dimensional.
 This avoids dimensional splitting when applied to loop amplitudes.
-The momentum basis representations of external gauge boson's polarization vectors as well as polarization vectors of massive fermions were discussed in detail in section~\ref{SEC:prescription:MBR}.
+The momentum basis representations of external gauge bosons' polarization vectors as well as polarization vectors of massive fermions were discussed in detail in the first half of this article.
+In particular, the way of dealing with massive external polarized fermions, i.e.,~by inserting momentum basis representations of their polarization vectors appearing in Landau density matrices, has not been been discussed before in the literature.
+Subtleties related to the proper arrangement of pieces in the respective projectors in D-dimensional computations are discussed for the first time in this article.
+It is also worth pointing out that this treatment is fully compatible with Larin's prescription of $\gamma_5$ in $D$ dimensions, and hence it is convenient to use when there are axial (or pseudoscalar) couplings involved in the loop amplitude in dimensional regularization.
+It is, however, worth emphasizing that the prescription for the external projectors proposed here is not tied to applying a non-anticommuting $\gamma_5$ prescription to the axial currents or other $\gamma_5$-related objects inside an amplitude.